Generous Listening Vuslat Groups:

 Support Note:

-If you are in an immediate crisis, please contact your local emergency number or one of these [crisis hotlines].
+If you are in an immediate crisis, please contact your local emergency number.
 These groups are not a substitute for therapy but can be a powerful complement to your healing journey.